Data-Medics/umads_697_data_medics/README.md

 ## Overview
-The Disaster Tweets Pipeline Project does apply statistical analysis and machine learning techniques using a labeled set of disaster tweets, and leverages the models to process a new set or recent tweets and answer questions like:
+The Disaster Tweets Pipeline Project does apply statistical analysis and machine learning techniques using a labeled set of natural disaster tweets (wildfire, flood, hurricane, earthquake), and leverages the models to process a new set or recent tweets answering questions like:
 - Is there a disaster going on?
 - What type of disaster it is?
 - What are the affected locations?